alleboudy/pointnet/README.md

 from line 240 onwards,

-I would usually use the c++ for when processing the training data, and the python for when doing the classification, but they are exactly the same[notice the 'scale' variable, without it, you get very funny shapes 😃]
+I would usually use the c++ for when processing the training data, and the python for when doing the classification, but they are exactly the same[notice the 'scale' variable to respect the aspect ratio, without it, you get very funny shapes 😃]

 ------------